 You will need to be currently using the PHP version of Ecommerce Templates - Version 6.5 or above is required.
 You can check your version number by logging into your control panel and you should see the version listed at the top of the main admin page eg Ecommerce Plus PHP v6.4.1.

-Check with your host that your server is running a minimum of PHP v5.3 or v5.0 with mySQLi installed.
+Check with your host that your server is running a minimum of PHP v5.6.
 If that's not the case they should be able to update that for you.